rjbs/imap-extensions-suggestions/draft-ietf-mailmaint-imap-extensions-suggestions.md

 This extension is required by IMAP4rev2.

-## MULTISEARCH, RFC 7377

-This extension adds a new command (ESEARCH, not to be confused with the ESEARCH capability) which can search multiple mailboxes at once.
-This makes searches both faster and more efficient.
-Without multisearch, searching multiple mailboxes will require the client pipeline a series of SELECT and SEARCH command.
-Combining these into as single command may also permit the server to perform a much more efficient search.

 ## OBJECTID, RFC 8474

 The OBJECTID extension provides unique identifiers to messages and threads.